-Description The URL for the database in which to store 1 Integrate metadata and entities (rules, actions, sessions and so on), and files that are uploaded to the server used by the data store (such as MapInfo Tab files).
-This is in the format: for Oracle: jdbc:oracle:thin:@[HOSTNAME]: [PORT]/[Service] Or jdbc:oracle:thin:@[HOSTNAME]:[PORT]: [SID] for MS SQL:jdbc:sqlserver://[serverName [\\instanceName] [:portNumber]];databaseName=1Integrate for MS SQL with Windows Authentication: repository.url=jdbc:sqlserver:// [serverName[\\instanceName] [:portNumber]];integratedSecurity=true; databaseName=1Integrate Note: You must define either a serverName or instanceName See the Microsoft documentation for further guidance. for PostgreSQL: Note: You will only need to specify a port if you are not using the default. ► To use the public schema to store the repository: jdbc:postgresql://[HOSTNAME]: [PORT(if non-default)]/[DATABASE] ► To use a specified schema to store the repository: jdbc:postgresql://[HOSTNAME]: [PORT(if non-default)]/ [DATABASE]?currentSchema= [REPOSITORYSCHEMA]
+Property Туре Description repository.dri ver string The database type.
+Defaults to a H2 database, but Oracle, SQLserver or PostGresql are also supported.
+Note: Do not use the default H2 database in production environments.
+See the following database options for recommended repository servers.
+For other supported databases the format is: For Oracle: jdbc:oracle:thin:@[HOSTNAME]: [PORT]/[Service]Orjdbc:oracle:thin:@ [HOSTNAME]:[PORT]:[SID] For MS SQL: jdbc:sqlserver://[serverName [\\instanceName] [:portNumber]];databaseName=1Integrate For MS SQL with Windows Authentication: repository.url=jdbc:sqlserver://[serverName [\\instanceName] [:portNumber]];integratedSecurity=true;datab aseName=1Integrate Note: You must define either a serverName or instanceName.
+See Microsoft documentation for further guidance.
+For PostgreSQL: Note: You will only need to specify a port if you are not using the default To use the public schema to store the repository: jdbc:postgresql://[HOSTNAME]:[PORT(if non-default)]/[DATABASE] To use a specified schema to store the repository: jdbc:postgresql://[HOSTNAME]:[PORT(if non-default)]/[DATABASE]?currentSchema= [REPOSITORYSCHEMA] repository.url string The URL for the database in which to store 1Integrate metadata and entities (Rules, Actions, Sessions and so on), and files that are uploaded to the server used by the data store (such as MapInfo Tab files).

-Parameter Description

-repository. username Username to connect to the repository schema, in which to store 1Integrate metadata and entities (e.g. rules, actions, sessions) as well as files that are uploaded to the server used by the data store (e.g. MapInfo Tab files).
+Property Туре Description By default, his will be populated by the H2 database details. repository.use rname string Username to connect to the repository schema, in which to store 1Integrate metadata and entities (e.g. Rules, Actions, Sessions) as well as files that are uploaded to the server used by the data store (e.g. MapInfo Tab files). repository.pas sword string Password for the user described by repository.username. ls_license string The location and name of the provided product licence file. temp.directory string This is a temporary folder location for files that are eventually stored in the database. cache.director y string The location of the cache directory.
+When a Session is run, a folder is created called "1Integratecache", within which the cache is stored.

-privileges to access the database.

-repository. password Password for the user described by repository.username.

-repository.valid- sql Add the validation parameter to check for database restart.

-For SQL Server or PostgreSQL:

-repository.valid-sql=select 1

-For Oracle:

-repository.valid-sql=select 1 from dual

-Note: Further changes are required in the interface.xml and server.xml to auto reconnect to restarted databases.

-Licence file Locat ion

-ls_license The location and name of the provided product licence file.

-Note: The licence file is provided by 1Spatial Support and can be placed in any folder.

-Location for Tem oorary Files

-temp.directory This is a temporary folder location for files that are eventually stored in the database.

-Parameter Description Location for the C ache Directory cache.directory The location of the cache directory.
-When a session is run, a folder is created called "1Integratecache", within which the cache is stored.
 Note: This stores the data cache from data read by 1Integrate.
-This may require large amounts of disk space depending on the size of data being read into sessions and the number of concurrent sessions.
+This may require large amounts of disk space depending on the size of data being read into Sessions and the number of concurrent Sessions.
+Note: Multiple engines need to share the same cache location to allow a paused Session to be picked up and continued/rewound without restarting it.
 For Linux, if left blank this will default to /tmp.
-For Windows, if left blank this will default to C:\Users\ [user]\AppData\Local\Temp.
-WildFly Server Po rt Settings interface.http.port The port to use for the interface.
-Note: If possible, use the default port number specified in the file.
-If there is a clash with another application that already uses this port number, increment the value by 1 until an unused port number is found. engine.http.port The port to use for the engine.
-Note: If possible, use the default port number specified in the file.
+For Windows, if left blank this will default to C:\Users\[user]\AppData\Local\Temp. interface.http .port intege r The port to use for the interface. . por c , Note: If possible, use the default port number specified in the file.
+If there is a clash with another application that already uses this port number, increment the value by 1 until an unused port number is found. engine.http.po intege The port to use for the engine. rt r Note: If possible, use the default port number specified in the file.
 If there is a clash with another application that already uses this port number, increment the value by 1 until an unused port number is found.